 - The majority of streaming sites allow you to adjust your settings so always opt for low or SD (video) and normal or automatic (Music).

-- Try downloading songs and episodes when you are in Wi-Fi, so you can use the streaming apps in offline mode using no data.
+- Try downloading songs and episodes when you are in Wi-Fi, so you can use the stream apps in offline mode using no data.

 - Try listening to more music as opposed to watching videos.